XiangLiu-github/China_SIF_air_pollution_Code/README.md

 # China_SIF_air_pollution_Code

-This the replication code for paper entitled 'Satellite-based assessment of strengthening China's food security through air quality improvements'.
+This is the replication code for paper entitled 'Strengthened China's food security through air quality improvements'.

 This directory has three folds:

-1. data, which stores the processed and original source data.
+1. data, which stores the processed and original source data (not shown here because it is empty).
 2. figures, which stores the plotted figures from R scripts, but in their specific name.
 3. figures_paper, which stores the figures with indexed name.
 4. script, which contains the source R code to replicate the results, including processing, preparing, generating results.